biblius/hextacy/README.md

   }
   ```

-The service has a single field that must implement the contract.
-This contract serves as a layer of abstraction such that we now do not care what goes in the `repository` field so long as it implements `RepositoryContract`.
+The service has a single field that is completely generic, however in the impl block we bind it to the api.
+This api serves as a layer of abstraction such that we now do not care what goes in the `repository` field so long as it implements `RepositoryApi`.
 This helps with the generic bounds in the upcoming repository and makes testing the services a breeze!

 Now we have to define our repository and is when we enter the esoteric realms of rust trait bounds: